waku-org/docs.waku.org/docs/getting-started/concepts/network-domains.md

 ## Gossip Domain

-Gossipsub derives its name from the practice within Pub/Sub networks where peers gossip about the messages they have encountered, thus establishing a message delivery network.
+GossipSub derives its name from the practice within Pub/Sub networks where peers gossip about the messages they have encountered, thus establishing a message delivery network.

 Waku employs gossiping through [Relay](/getting-started/concepts/protocols#relay) to distribute messages across the network.
 Additionally, Waku introduces [RLN Relay](/getting-started/concepts/protocols#rln-relay), an experimental mechanism that combines privacy preservation and economic spam protection.

 ## Request/Response Domain

-Waku provides a set of protocols to optimize its performance in resource-limited environments like low bandwidth or offline scenarios for multiple purposes.
+Waku provides a set of protocols to optimize its performance in resource-limited environments like low bandwidth or mostly offline scenarios for multiple purposes.

 - [Store](/getting-started/concepts/protocols#store) enables the retrieval of historical messages.
 - [Filter](/getting-started/concepts/protocols#filter) efficiently retrieves a subset of messages to conserve bandwidth.